Murder of Yingying Zhang: Legal proceedings

 On June 30, the FBI arrested Christensen and charged him with kidnapping under Title 18 U.S.C.
 Chapter 55, § 1201 of federal law.
 According to the law, if a kidnapping results in the death of any person, life imprisonment or the death penalty is prescribed.
 The FBI report noted that in April, before the alleged kidnapping, Christensen used his cellphone to access the sexual fetish website Fetlife, visiting forums such as "Abduction 101".
 Christensen had no prior criminal record and no record of disciplinary problems at the university.

-At a court hearing on July 5, U.S. Magistrate Eric I. Long denied bail for Christensen after hearing submissions from the prosecutor and Christensen's attorneys, Evan and Tom Bruno.
+At a court hearing on July 5, United States magistrate judge Eric I. Long denied bail for Christensen after hearing submissions from the prosecutor and Christensen's attorneys, Evan and Tom Bruno.
 Long said that Zhang's body still being missing weighed against Christensen, and that Christensen was the last person to see Zhang.
 Assistant U.S. Attorney Bryan Freres said that there was no "combination of conditions" where Christensen was not a danger to the community.
 Freres revealed more details from the investigation not presented in the criminal complaint.
 He told the court that Christensen had attended a vigil held for Zhang on June 29, where he had described "the characteristics of his ideal victim", and had pointed out those in the crowd who matched them.
 Additionally, Christensen was recorded saying that Zhang had resisted and fought with him, and he was also recorded threatening someone who then provided incriminating evidence to authorities.
 Christensen's attorney Evan Bruno argued that he should be released on bail due to his lack of criminal record and his ties to the local community.

 On July 12, 2017, a federal grand jury formally indicted Christensen for kidnapping Zhang.
-The indictment alleges that Christensen "willfully and unlawfully seized, confined, inveigled, decoyed, kidnapped, abducted, and carried away" Zhang "and otherwise held her for his own benefit and purpose, and used and caused to be used a means, facility and instrumentality of interstate commerce, namely, a Motorola cellular telephone and a Saturn Astra motor vehicle, in committing and in furtherance of the commission of the offense".
+The indictment alleges that Christensen "willfully and unlawfully seized, confined, inveigled, decoyed, kidnapped, abducted, and carried away" Zhang "and otherwise held her for his own benefit and purpose, and used and caused to be used a means, facility and instrumentality of interstate commerce, namely, a Motorola cellular telephone and a Saturn Aura motor vehicle, in committing and in furtherance of the commission of the offense".
 Christensen pled not guilty at his arraignment on July 20, 2017.